Examining a loose round brilliant cut diamond with a 10x loupe.

-When viewing a GIA diamond report, clarity is one of the aspects that most people pay attention to (well, mostly because of the plot diagram since we are mentally more receptive to images).
+When viewing a GIA diamond report, clarity is an aspect that people pay the most attention to (mostly because of the plot diagram since we are mentally wired to be more receptive to images).

 Clarity refers to the surface irregularities (blemishes) and internal (inclusions) features of a polished diamond.
 Collectively, these blemishes and inclusions are termed as the diamond’s clarity characteristics.

-A flawless diamond is one with the highest clarity grade (FL), which means there are no visible inclusions or blemishes on the stone (seen at 10x magnification).
-In real life, this is something that is rarely encountered as the vast majority of diamonds have some degree of imperfections.
+A flawless diamond is one with the highest clarity grade (FL), which means there are no visible inclusions or blemishes on the stone when it is examined at 10x magnification.
+In real life, flawless diamonds are rarely encountered as the vast majority of natural diamonds have some degree of imperfections.

 Needless to say, the fewer clarity features a diamond has, the rarer it is and the more valuable it becomes.
 It should come as no surprise that some of the world’s most expensive diamonds have a good combination of color and clarity ratings.

 Since no two diamonds are alike and do not have the same exact flaws in similar locations, clarity characteristics behave like fingerprints.
-This unique feature allows you to accurately identify one diamond from another easily.
+This unique property allows you to identify one diamond from another easily.

-During the grading process, clarity characteristics are identified by trained graders and their locations are plotted onto representative diagrams.
-Blemishes (marked in green) and inclusions (marked in red) are indicated clearly in both the diamond’s face-up and pavilion views.
+During the grading process, clarity characteristics are identified by trained graders under 10x magnification and their locations are plotted onto representative diagrams.
+Blemishes (marked in green) and inclusions (marked in red) are indicated in both the diamond’s face-up and pavilion views.